malpou/ShapeClassification/Readme.md

 ```
 In the `TypeOfShape.Api` project, there is a `TypeOfTriangle.http` file that can be used to test the API.

-There are 3 different host environments for the http file that can be used:
+Three different host environments for the HTTP file can be used:
 - **prod** - The production environment (the deployed API on Azure)
 - **local-https** - The local environment using https
 - **local-http** - The local environment using http